krisbolton/UK-Cyber-Security-Spending/README.md

 This is, of course, complex.
 Public services, such as Ambulance, Police and Fire Services are deciding between protecting people and protecting their infrastructure.
 This becomes a larger Government issue where national projects, standards, guidelines and ultimately money needs to be provisioned to provide an appropriate level of security nation-wide.

+This data can be used to encourage the improvement of cyber security and the overall resilience of the UK.

 ## The FOI Request

 Each Department, Agency or Non-Governmental Body was asked to provide the same information (see [appendix](#appendix) for full text):